jojojogate/FileForge/README.md

 - Automatically detects file types and applies relevant scrambling methods.

 **Installation:** (4 Steps)
-1. Clone this repository: git clone https://github.com/jojojogate/FileForge.git
+Step 1.
+Clone this repository: git clone https://github.com/jojojogate/FileForge.git

-2. Navigate to the project directory: cd FileForge
+Step 2.
+Navigate to the project directory: cd FileForge

-3. Install required dependencies: pip install -r requirements.txt
+Step 3.
+Install required dependencies: pip install -r requirements.txt

-4. To run the application: python FileForgeV3.py
+Step 4.
+To run the application: python FileForgeV3.py

-**Usage**:
+**Usage:**

 Scrambler Tab:
 1. Click the "Select File" button to choose a file to scramble.
 2. Select the appropriate file, and the program will auto-detect the file type.